Airbus puts supply chain executive at helm of loss-making A220

 While sales have benefited from the stronger Airbus marketing machine, industry sources say the European group has yet to secure low enough prices from suppliers for the plane's components to push the A220 project back into the black.

-Airbus is seen as particularly dependent on winning cuts in prices from Raytheon Technologies, whose aerospace businesses make the engines and many of the plane’s systems.
+Airbus is seen as particularly dependent on winning cuts in prices from Raytheon Technologies (RTX.N), whose aerospace businesses make the engines and many of the plane's systems.

 Placing a procurement heavyweight at the top of the recently formed Canadian subsidiary is a signal both to suppliers and to the Quebec government that the A220's future depends on reducing industrial costs as well as winning orders, one insider said.